-The North Campus is a key regeneration area with the University of Manchester current 'North Campus' being declared surplus to the University's requirements following its announced £1 billion investment to create a single campus on Oxford Road.
-The area will be a mixed use district with a focus on knowledge industry research-related activity.
+The North Campus is a key regeneration area with the University of Manchester's current 'North Campus' declared surplus to its requirements following the announcement of a £1 billion investment to create a single campus on Oxford Road.
+The area will be a mixed-use district focused on knowledge industry research-related activity.